mrdoob/three.js/threejs/lessons/threejs-fundamentals.md

 Things to notice about the diagram above.

-* There is a `Renderer`

-  This is arguably the main object of three.js.
-You pass a `Renderer` a `Scene` and a `Camera` and it renders (draws) the portion of the scene that is inside the *frustum* of the camera as a 2D image canvas.

-* There is a [scenegraph](threejs-scenegraph.html) consisting of various objects including a `Scene` at the root, multiple `Mesh` objects, `Light` objects, `Group` and `Object3D` objects, etc...
-These objects define a hierarchical relationship and represent where objects appear and how they are oriented.
-You can read more about this in [the article on scenegraphs](threejs-scenegraph.html).

-  Note that `Camera` is half in half out of the scenegraph.
-This is because in three.js a `Camera` does not have to be in the scenegraph to function.
-The advantage to putting it in the scenegraph is you'd get all the benefits of the scenegraph itself letting you more easily put `Camera` objects relative to the motion of other objects in the scene.
-There is an example of putting cameras in the scenegraph at the end of [the article on scenegraphs](threejs-scenegraph.html).

-* `Mesh` objects represent drawing a specific `Geometry` with a specific `Material`.
-   Both `Material` objects and `Geometry` objects can be used by multiple `Mesh` objects.

 * `Geometry` objects represent the vertex data of some piece of geometry like a sphere, cube, plane, dog, cat, human, tree, building, etc...